 - Providing your baked goods in individual portions is useful so that people can help themselves without needing to slice anything.
 It’s also really helpful to provide paper plates or napkins so that people can take their cake away with them to enjoy.
 You could also offer tea and coffee with your cakes to raise a little extra money.

 - Avoid handling cash by setting up a JustGiving page or Facebook fundraiser so that people can donate online.
-Print out a sheet with the link to your page on so that you can display it clearly.
+Print out a sheet with the link or QR code to your page on so that you can display it clearly.
 If you do put out a donation pot, encourage your guests to put their donations in directly.